-Line 1 Single Factor Computations: Motor Carriers, Financial Corporations, Construction Corporations, Railway Companies, and Manufacturers who elected the Modified Apportionment Method in Section A with a taxable year beginning on or after July 1, 2014.
-For taxpayers using the single-factor computation check the appropriate box, for your entity type (motor carrier, financial corporation, construction corporation, railway company, qualified manufacturer's modified apportionment) on Lines 1 through 4 or Line 6 of Section A. Based on the appropriate computation method for your entity type or election, enter the Total, Virginia, and Percentage on Line 1, Section B.
+Line 1 Single Factor Computations: Motor Carriers, Financial Corporations, Construction Corporations, Railway Companies, Manufacturers who elected the Modified Apportionment Method in Section A and Retail Companies with a taxable year beginning on or after July 1, 2015.

+For taxpayers using the single-factor computation check the appropriate box, for your entity type (motor carrier, financial corporation, construction corporation, railway company, qualified manufacturer's modified apportionment, retail company) on Lines 1 through 6 of Section A. Based on the appropriate computation method for your entity type or election, enter the Total, Virginia, and Percentage on Line 1, Section B.